joshbegley/nyt-latest/README.md

 **Former M.L.B.
 Pitcher Turned Police Officer Killed in Car Crash**\
 `Anthony Varvaro, 37, was driving to a Sept.
-11 commemoration in Manhattan when he struck a person driving the wrong way, the authorities said.
+11 commemoration in Manhattan when he was in a crash with a person driving the wrong way, the authorities said.
 Both were killed.`\
 https://nytimes.com/2022/09/11/us/anthony-varvaro-crash-dead.html?searchResultPosition=1

 **Aces Score Just Enough to Take W.N.B.A Finals Lead**\